agcabo/DASH_PressureApp/readmePresusreApp.txt

-DASH web app for pressure tracking in Baltazar lab, version 1.3 Antonija Grubisic-Cabo, 2020
+DASH web app for pressure tracking in Baltazar lab, version 1.5 Working on 1.6 that includes temperature and humidity with live updates Antonija Grubisic-Cabo, 2021

 Web app for pressure logging.